stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 that you use and need for your software to work.
 Other dependencies are only required to run tests, and so are really dependencies that as a developer, or a CI machine, needs, but for someone that wants to use your software, they are not needed, so they are not dependencies.
-So now you have dev-requirement.txt as well.
+So now you have dev-requirements.txt as well.

-Then you have the problem that requirements.txt may only specify direct dependencies, but in practice you want to specify **everything** is needed to create your environment reliably, so in general you specify both dependencies and their sub-dependencies in requirements.txt.
+Then you have the problem that requirements.txt may only specify direct dependencies, but in practice you want to specify **everything** is needed to create your environment reliably.
+Why?
+What if you install direct dependency A which has a subdependency C which is currently at version 1.1.
+But one day C releases a new version 1.2, and from this moment on, when you create your environment, pip will download C version 1.2, which might have a bug.
+Suddenly your tests start failing, and you don't know why.

-But now you can't distinguish them anymore in the file, and if you want to bump up one of your dependencies, maybe because it has a bug, now you have to find out which one are its own subdependencies in that file, and ... you get the point.
+So you think you might want to specify both dependencies and their sub-dependencies in requirements.txt.
+But now you can't distinguish them anymore in the file, and if you want to bump up one of your dependencies, maybe because it has a bug, now you have to find out which one are its own subdependencies in that file, and ...

+You get the point.
 It's a mess, and you don't want to deal with this mess.

 Then you have the problem that pip decides which versions to install in a rather primitive way, and can eventually paint itself into a corner and give you either a broken environment or an error.
-Remember the case where two packages share a subdependency.
-So you need a more complex process, and basically use pip to just download well-defined versions, and leave the task of deciding which versions to install to something else that has a higher-level picture and can make smarter decisions because of it.
+Remember the case where two packages A and B share a subdependency C. So you need a more complex process, and basically use pip to just download well-defined versions, and leave the task of deciding which versions to install to something else that has a higher-level picture and can make smarter decisions because of it.

 **For example?**